TexasInstruments/mspm0-sdk/examples/nortos/LP_MSPM0L1306/driverlib/cinit_bypass/README.md

 MSPM0 LaunchPad, please visit the [LP-MSPM0L1306 User's Guide](https://www.ti.com/lit/slau869).

 ## Example Usage
 Compile, load and run the example.
+The LED should be off and USE_TEST pin set at the beginning of the program execution and will turn on at the end of the example.
 Note that gByteArray will not be zero when starting main.
 The values will be random when running for the first time, or retained when restarting the application.
 Optionally, modify the code to return a non-zero value in pre-initialization routine to initialize all .bss to zero.